nalhabash/ITM/ITMT-593/reports/ReadMe-1.md

 From March 6th, 2018.

 The Meet Up's purpose was to highlight the legal challenges that come with the creation and operation of a company that wishes to enter the commercial space industry.
+The speaker was Charles Mudd, a lawyer and founder of a law firm that represents such companies.
 This industry has been booming in the recent years (with SpaceX as the most well-known example).
 But his sector have specific legal problematics that other transportation and travel industries don't.

 Several levels of legislation apply to this industry: